-Benjamin Domask is a performing artist who combines the skill and technique of juggling with the theory and philosophy of clown under the aesthetic of corporeal mime to create a unique blend of circus and theatre.
-He believes Juggling, Clowning, and Mime are three of the most stereotyped art forms and that the words conjure up clichéd images into our minds.
+Benjamin Domask is a performing artist combining the skill and technique of juggling with the theory and philosophy of clown under the aesthetic of corporeal mime to create a unique blend of circus and theatre.

 "We all have the ability to learn.
-I focus on each individual student’s strengths while identifying their areas of growth.
-I then utilize the proper teaching method I have acquired through my studies in Circus, Theatre, Sports, Dance, and Psychology that will best suit a student’s learning style.
+I focus on each individual student’s strengths while identifying their areas of growth potential.
+I then utilize proper teaching methods acquired through studies in Circus, Theatre, Sports, Dance, and Psychology to best suit a student’s learning style.
 Sometimes all it takes is that little moment of understanding to create a big moment of growth.”

-With the uses of his experience in Contemporary Circus and Physical Theatre, Benjamin strives to share a deeper understanding of these unique art forms.
-To learn we need to take our previous assumptions of an art form and set them aside.
-Then, from a historical, practical, and applicable viewpoint, we can gain an appreciation and understanding of these unique art forms.
+With the use of his experience in Contemporary Circus and Physical Theatre, Benjamin strives to share a deeper understanding of these unique art forms.
+In order to learn we need to take our previous assumptions of an art form and set them aside and approach the topics from a place of curiosity.
+Through historical, practical, and real-world applicable viewpoints, we can gain an appreciation and understanding.

-Through Juggling, students learn the classic skill of juggling three balls but they also learn a modern viewpoint of a juggler as a manipulator: someone who connects with objects.
-Benjamin strives to expand this modern viewpoint of Juggling with his students by utilizing juggling to visualize the invisible force of music, connect and use a moving, dancing body, and utilize objects from a character’s point of view theatrically.
-He removes the stigma and appearance of Clown by engaging in classic and modern Clown exercises.
-These exercises explore the universal emotions humans share and explore the basic instinct of play we possessed as children.
+But what specifically can one learn from Circus?
+In Juggling, students not only learn the classic skill of juggling three balls but they also learn a modern viewpoint of a juggler as an object manipulator: someone who connects and unlocks the potential within objects.
+By understanding Mime we understand our bodies.
+Not only the way we move, function, and express our thoughts non-verbally, but our deepest feelings which no words could express.
+By removing the stigma and stereotypical appearance of Clown through classic and modern Clown exercises, students explore the universal emotions humans share and explore the basic instinct of play we possess as life-long children.

 "As a group we will then utilize these practices to create meaningful characters and theatrical scenes.
 Corporeal Mime is a form of movement based upon human behavior as researched by Etienne Decroux, who is widely known as the Father of Modern Mime.
 Decroux likened the learning of Corporeal Mime to the Actor as one would liken Ballet to the Dancer: essential.
 Through Mime we learn to control our body and learn the universal body language to express our innermost soul.
 Students learn the ability to clearly communicate non-verbally."